Text data files

 Start_time and Stop_time format

-To circumvent this insert a single whitespace prefix e.g., ' 2023-02-01 03:09:01.0013' (without quotes).
+To circumvent this issue, insert a single whitespace prefix e.g., ' 2023-02-01 03:09:01.0013' (without quotes).

 Echoview rounds the time to the nearest 0.1 millisecond.
-Refer to the Transect section in the details dialog box.
+Refer to the Transect section in the Details dialog box.

 See also